 Bionic prostheses: is it a yes or a no?

-Technologies like BCI interfaces and bionic parts are very promising.
-They will be able to make humans more capable than ever.
-Imagine people with an amputation who do not lose any capacity, who regain mobility without trauma and no longer fear any social stigma.
+Technologies like BCI interfaces and bionic parts are really promising.
+They will be able to make human beings more capable than ever.
+Imagine people with an amputation who do not lose any abilities, who regain mobility without trauma and no longer fear any social stigma.

 Simply fantastic, as long as our privacy and security are truly guaranteed and hacker-proof.
 Easier said than… think about it.